mcdonagj/Tiptabs/README.md

     As of 6/1/2018, ` install_dependencies ` installs up-to-date versions of requests and flask via pip.

 3. Installation via command line interface (CLI).
-    Manually installing these packages using the lines below will not hurt the execution of this program.
+    Manually installing these packages using the commands below will not alter the execution of this repository.
     ```sh
-    pip install requests
+    pip(3) install requests
-    pip install flask
+    pip(3) install flask
     ```
 The basic CSS format is adapted from a template found below:
     a. https://www.w3schools.com/css/tryit.asp?filename=trycss_template3
 Further adaptation of this template was done with information found through various outlets.

+As of 7/3/2018 (V3.7), AngularJS is used to generate forms with various currency information in `app.html`.
+This functionality does not require the installation of AngularJS, as it is reference via the `<head>` of `app.html`.

 Ideas for this project that I'm researching or implementing:
 1. A local graphical user interface utilizing Tkinter.